rlk/util3d/obj.md

 # obj

 `obj` loads, manipulates, optimizes, renders, and stores 3D geometry using the Wavefront OBJ file format.
+The renderer uses the OpenGL 3.2 Core Profile, making it compatible with OpenGL versions 3 and 4, OpenGL ES 2.0, and also commonly-available extended implementations of OpenGL 2.1.

 -   [obj.c](obj.c)
 -   [obj.h](obj.h)